 On-the-ground market guidance and connections are critical in the United States as well.
 As part of the U.S. Chamber of Commerce, USIBC is connected to over 1,600 local chambers of commerce across the United States, helping us to link members with business opportunities across the country.
 We also work closely with the National Governors Association (NGA) and State International Development Organizations (SIDO) to help connect and leverage opportunities for our members across U.S. states.

-2019 has been a banner year for engagement at the state level, with 5 U.S. governors – New Jersey Governor Phil Murphy, Colorado Governor Jared Polis, Arkansas Governor Asa Hutchinson and Indiana Governor Eric Holcomb – making official trips to India in September and October.
+2019 was a banner year for engagement at the state level, with 5 U.S. governors – New Jersey Governor Phil Murphy, Colorado Governor Jared Polis, Arkansas Governor Asa Hutchinson and Indiana Governor Eric Holcomb – making official trips to India last fall.
 That’s not to mention Governor Matt Bevin, who led a delegation of Kentucky companies to the Vibrant Gujarat Summit in January.
-USIBC has played a key role in many of these visits, facilitating the Vibrant Gujarat trip and hosting Governor Polis, Governor Hutchinson and Governor Holcomb for business-focused roundtables in New Delhi and Mumbai.
-Here at the Chamber, we have also hosted a number of Chief Ministers and other high-level state officials as part of trips designed to strengthen trade ties and highlight opportunities for investment across India.
+USIBC played a key role in many of these visits, facilitating the Vibrant Gujarat trip and hosting Governor Polis, Governor Hutchinson and Governor Holcomb for business-focused roundtables in New Delhi and Mumbai.
+At the Chamber, the Council also hosted a number of Chief Ministers and other high-level state officials as part of trips designed to strengthen trade ties and highlight opportunities for investment across India.